Aryanzutshi/VitalVault/README.md

 - MetaMask Integration
 Secure login and authentication for users through MetaMask, enabling easy access and management of health records via web browsers.

-- Data Privacy Compliance
-VitalVault adheres to global data privacy standards, ensuring compliance with regulations such as GDPR and HIPAA.

 ### Prerequisites

 To ensure seamless interaction with the VitalVault platform, users should meet the following prerequisites: